AzizHussain/AlphardRepairManualTranslation/README.md

 # Alphard Repair Manual Translation
 A translation of the Japanese Alphard AH20 electronic repair manual (XML version).
 Please not that this translation is currently INCOMPLETE and ONGOING.

 These are a set of scripts which will carry out the translation - they are not the repair manual itself - you will need to supply your own copy of the repair manual.
+The repair manual can be bought on Japanese websites such as Yahoo (via Jauce / Buyee), Rakuten, Mercari, Amazon.co.jp etc

 # Requirements
 You will require: